 The ability to add square footage of commercial real estate in the City is important as it is the foundation for attracting new businesses and assisting current businesses to expand without leaving the City.

-In the third quarter of 2020, there was 120,334 square feet of New Commercial Real Estate developed in Arvada, resulting in a total of 172,401 square feet year to date.
+In the fourth quarter of 2020, there was 52,991 square feet of New Commercial Real Estate developed in Arvada, resulting in a total of 225,392 square feet year to date.
 This surpasses the annual goal of 150,000 albeit a slow first half of the year due to COVID-19 related delays.
-The large majority of new development this quarter, nearly 80,000 square feet, can be attributed to the Bear Mountain light industrial development at 67th Ave and Fig Street.
+The large majority of new development this quarter can be attributed to build out of commercial pad sites at Whisper Village near Candelas.

 Data is provided by Trakit report for Commercial Square Feet finaled by date.
 The Report includes New Construction, Change of Use and Additions, and it reviewed and confirmed by staff based on project nature.
 Multifamily, civic, religious, public school and self storage uses are excluded.
 Data will be updated quarterly.